 - For injunctive or declaratory relief

-Like the revenue compliance threshold and fines, damages consumers can recover are also adjusted to the Consumer Price Index.
+Like the revenue compliance threshold and fines, damages consumers can recover are also adjusted to the Consumer Price Index, and are currently USD 107 and USD 799 respectively.

 If a consumer believes that their rights, other than those arising out of a data breach, have been violated, they may file a complaint with the Attorney General or the CPPA.